 - 13 Reasons Writers are Mistaken for Serial Killers October 6, 2023

 About Kristen Lamb

-Kristen Lamb is the author of the definitive guide to social media and branding for authors, Rise of the Machines—Human Authors in a Digital World.
-She’s also the author of #1 best-selling books We Are Not Alone—The Writer’s Guide to Social Media and Are You There, Blog?
+She’s the creator of the perennial branding and social media guide book, Rise of the Machines–Human Authors in a Digital World.
+Additionally, she is the author of the #1 best-selling books We Are Not Alone–The Writer’s Guide to Social Media and Are You There, Blog?
 It’s Me, Writer.
-She’s just released her highly acclaimed debut mystery-thriller The Devil’s Dance.

 When she’s not on the road speaking at conferences or teaching online writing seminars, she is rescuing kittens and bringing coffee to the guys in the NSA van parked in front of her house.